BettyDang/python-final-project-2024/proposal.md

 # [Pokémon Catch & Clash]
 Catching pokemon and Pokemon battle

-A way to catch pokemon with random type appearance.
+Catch pokemon with random type.
-A small Battle with NPC (limited npc).
+Battle with NPC (limited npc).
-A way to evole pokemon by combining duplicate (fibanocci sequence).
+Evole pokemon by combining duplicate (fibonacci sequence).

 ## Technologies
 [List any technologies or libraries you think you might use]